pratikshya36/spider_webdev_task3/README.md

 ### SPIDER WEB DEVELOPMENT TASK-3
 # FRONT-END
 # CREATED a weather application that shows the weather of the location clicked by the user on a Google Map
+# 1.Both index.html and graph.html are to be downloaded
+# 2.The tasks will run on Chrome and Mozilla Firefox
 # STEP BY STEP APPROACH TO CREATE THE APPLICATION

 # STEP-1:INCLUSION OF GOOGLE MAP